nebari-dev/nebari/docs/source/installation/login.md

 > NOTE: If you changed the initial_root_password for Keycloak this method will not work.

 > NOTE: This method is primarily used by developers as a quick workaround.
-> NOTE: If you changed the initial_root_password for Keycloak this method will not work.
-> NOTE: This method is primarily used by developers as a quick workaround.

 Run: